jedinerd/acme_safe_co/README.md

     ./drop.sh bucketname cloudfrontid domain emailaddress

-This will provision a lets encrypt certificate for domain , validate the certificate using an s3 bucket, and apply the verified certificate to a cloudfront destination.
+This will provision a lets encrypt certificate for domain , validate the certificate using an http-01 challenge / s3 bucket, and apply the verified certificate to a cloudfront destination.

 ## Requirements: